“Hey Siri” is an invaluable feature on iPhone, iPad, and other Apple devices that lets you invoke Siri without having to press any buttons.

 Reset all iPhone settings

 Still unable to use “Hey Siri”?
 Go ahead and reset all iPhone settings, and this should most likely fix the problem.

 Restore your iOS device

-If a reboot didn’t fix it, you may still be experiencing a software problem, such a file corruption.
-Try restoring the device through iTunes and see if this fixes the problem.
+If the settings reset didn’t fix it, you might still be experiencing a software problem, such as file corruption.
+Try restoring the device and see if this fixes the problem.

 In rare cases, a reboot and reset can’t fix the issue because it’s so severe.
 This is especially the case with jailbroken devices, where software extensions like jailbreak tweaks can modify the Siri functionality.